tboxmy/vue-tutorial/README.md

 - Know how to add route in navigation bar
 - Know how to add fontawesome icons

+Part 4:

+- Know how to use axios to retrieve API data
+- Know how to display API content as string, image and object

 ## Project setup

 ```
 npm install --save @popperjs/core bootstrap
 npm install

+npm install axios

 npm run serve
 ```